victorangeloblancada/victorangeloblancada.github.io-jekyll/_posts/2019-10-15-ai-art-gallery.md

 - gradient descent
 date: 2019-09-01
 image: /assets/images/robot-paint.jpg
-description: Applying K-means clustering on the RGB values of image pixels will give the color palette of an image.
+description: A gallery of AI-generated art.
 gallery: ai-paintings
 ---
-Here are some artworks that I produced through a variety of AI tools.
+This is a gallery of art that I generated through a variety of AI tools.
+Most of these were created using a [Google Colab notebook that I modified]( https://colab.research.google.com/drive/1YXoU4K3wnGK4E06wWuWnqTdm0PQlzgkc ) from the [Neural Style Transfer with tf.keras seed](https://research.google.com/seedbank/seed/neural_style_transfer_with_tfkeras) in Colab seedbank.

+Neural style transfer works by treating images as matrices of RGB pixels and using gradient descent to minimize the sum of content loss and style loss.
+In layman’s terms, machine learning is used to find the image that closely approximates the content of the source material while copying the style of another image.